TobisMa/InfoTools/README.md

 When someone has not installed python or does not want to use the given terminal programm, they can use the generated exe files.

 ## JohnnyDesktop
-A runnable program for a Windows laptop to execute with resizing
+A runnable program for a Windows laptop to execute with resizing to the window size